 XOR assigns B6 and C6 as logicals.

-⧫ Press ENTER then Drag the Fill Handle.
-Any single TRUE or FALSE logicals results in TRUE otherwise FALSE as shown in the following picture.
+⧫ Press ENTER and use the Fill Handle tool for the remaining cells.
+Any single TRUE or FALSE logicals results in TRUE otherwise FALSE as shown in the following image below.

 To demonstrate XOR’s other characteristics, we take multiple logical statements.
 Then use the XOR to produce outcomes depending on the logicals.